As cities move towards all electric public transport, Kempower is providing the solutions to make the dream of green cities a reality

-Erik Kanerva, Kempower’s Director of Marketing and Sales for Sweden speaks to Innovation News Network about the company’s commitment to helping introduce fully electric public transport across Europe.
+Erik Kanerva, Kempower’s Sales Director, Sweden speaks about the company’s commitment to helping introduce fully electric public transport across Europe.

 Do you believe that government policy throughout Europe is strong enough to deliver on climate change reductions, and what part can you play?

 The electrification of public transport is crucial to positively impacting climate change and there are many ways countries are working towards being green cities and many benefits that they can reap through the implementation of electric vehicles.
 There are an increasing number of cities that have already set strict measures to reduce emissions, such as zero-emission zones that restrict the movement of polluting vehicles, and cities with areas where it is forbidden to move with any other means than fully electric.